Salvador, Brazil: A complete travel guide with the top things to do

 This pic shows how is the weather in Salvador during the year:

-How to get to Salvador and know the city
+How to get to Salvador and explore the city

 You can arrive in Salvador by plane, bus or car.
-If you are arriving from other cities of Bahia, even from other states as Sergipe or Alagoas, you can get the last two options.
+If you are arriving from other cities in Bahia, even from other states like Sergipe or Alagoas, you can get the last two options.
 Otherwise, the best option is to take a flight to the Salvador Bahia Airport – Dep.
 Luís Eduardo Magalhães.

-The Salvador bus terminal is located on Antônio Carlos Magalhães avenue, number 4.362 in the Pituba neighborhood, and it has a nearby subway station, the Bus Station.
+The Salvador bus terminal is located on Antônio Carlos Magalhães Avenue, number 4,362 in the Pituba neighborhood, and it has a nearby subway station, called “Rodoviária”.

-The subway works very well, but unfortunately, it doesn’t pass through the principal touristic points.
-Even so, it is a good alternative for those who stay in a central region or for those who want to save money by taking a subway from the airport or bus station to the station closest to their accommodation and then a city bus or Uber.
+The subway works very well, but unfortunately, it doesn’t pass through the main tourist attractions.
+Even so, it is a good alternative for those who are staying in a central region or for those who want to save money by taking the subway from the airport or bus station to the station closest to their accommodation and then a city bus or Uber.

 Salvador also has local buses.
 On this site, you can put your origin and destination and identify which line you should take and the bus schedule.
 The line that should help you the most is the one that goes from the airport to Praça da Sé.
-If you are looking for a more comfortable way to move in the city, you can choose to take a táxi or Uber.
-On my trip, the best transportation was Uber because of the cost x benefit.
+If you are looking for a more comfortable way to get around the city, you can choose to take a taxi or Uber.
+On my trip, the best transportation was Uber because of the cost-benefit ratio.

 For those who love physical activity, the waterfront has several Itaú bicycle rental/return points.